LoganJFisher/TeXSend/README.md

 **If you would like to contribute, these fixes & additions are the current priorities (but suggestions are welcome):**
 * :bug: Bugs:
-  * None known at this time! :smile:
+  * Make "Shift+L" stop replacing the "Focus last message" shortcut in Gmail's "Shift+?" shortcuts list
 * :gem: Features:
   * Support for email drafting
   * Support for Gmail vertical split and horizontal split modes
   * Add descriptive comments to the userscript to accomodate code reviews and user edits
   * Enable [trust option](https://katex.org/docs/options) to allow use of `\href`, `\includegraphics`, and `\url`
   * Disable [strict option](https://katex.org/docs/options) to allow more flexible LaTeX and use of `\htmlClass`, `\htmlData`, `\htmlId`, and `\htmlStyle` (all also require enabling trust option)
-  * Add "Shift+L" to Gmail's "Shift+?" shortcuts list
   * Incorporate [LaTeX.js](https://latex.js.org/)
     * This has been toyed with, but only partial support with lots of issues was achieved.
       * It seems the ideal would be to still use KaTeX for math environments due to superior handling there, but LaTeX.js for everything else.